Xeromys myoides

 Xeromys myoides, also known as the water mouse, marine mouse, mangrove mouse, false water rat, manngay and yirrkoo, is a species of rodent native to waterways of Australia and Papua New Guinea.

 Taxonomy

 A description of the species was published by Oldfield Thomas in 1889, establishing a new genus Xeromys; recognition as a monotypic genus has been maintained by later authorities.
 Thomas recognised an affinity with the species Hydromys chrysogaster, the water-rat found in Australia and New Guinea.

 A current name used to refer to the species is water mouse.
 A common name of this species has long been false water-rat, although other names predate these.
-In 1995 the Australian Nature Conservation Agency released a document in which were recorded two indigenous names for H. chrysogaster, the Murrinh-Patha name manngay and the Mayali and Kunwinjku name yirrku (official Kunwinjku orthography yirrkku).
+In 1995 the Australian Nature Conservation Agency released a document in which were recorded two indigenous names for X. myoides, the Murrinh-Patha name manngay and the Mayali and Kunwinjku name yirrku (official Kunwinjku orthography yirrkku).
 They recommended that the latter name be adopted as the common name, but with the orthography yirrkoo.
 However, this recommendation was not prescriptive, and it remains to be seen to what extent it will be adopted.